TheHankMachine/MazeRace/src/main/java/org/MazeRace/README.md

 to a target position.
 Before the first round, a new instance of your controller is initialised.
 The controller starts without any information regarding the maze and must explore it using only the methods it has access to.
-In all subsequent rounds, the controller can use cached any information from prior rounds.
+In all subsequent rounds, the controller can use any cached information from prior rounds to reach the target faster.

 For the first two rounds, the target position remains constant.
 For subsequent rounds, the target position will be moved to new location.
 The first controller to reach the target is awarded a point.
 If both controllers get a DNF, no points are awarded.
 First ship to 2 points wins the race.

 There are two ways to get a DNF: crashing into a wall or exceeding the time limit.

-### CLASSES
+### CLASSES & METHODS

-There are a couple classes you have access to that are maybe, perchance, not intuitively named.
-Here are some explanations of each of them:
+Your controller will have access to instances of the following classes:

 - [`Ship`](game/Ship.java) : a ship akin to the one in Asteroids that is navigating the maze.
-- [`Circuit`](game/Circuit.java) : a container class for the maze, ship, point keeping, and display
+- [`Circuit`](game/Circuit.java) : a container class for the maze, ship, point keeping, and display.

-huh... i guess thats it

-### METHODS

-Your controller will have access to the following methods:
+In which, your controller can use the following methods:

 In [`Ship`](game/Ship.java):
  - `Ship.getX()` : the x position of the ship